avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

     var: jenkins_service_status
 ```

-3. `default` variables: This role comes with default values for the Jenkins repository URL and key URL.
+3. `Default` variables: This role comes with default values for the Jenkins repository URL and key URL.
 You can find these defaults in the `defaults/main.yml` file within the role directory.

 ```yaml
 ---